Can dogs eat watermelon?

 If you're a big watermelon fan and so is your dog then you're in luck.
 You can feed your dog watermelon but, like anything else, it's important to give it to them in moderation.
-Exercising caution is always a good idea, as all dogs can react differently to certain foods, and you don't want to have to put your pet insurance to use if you don't need to.
+Exercising caution is always a good idea, as all dogs can react differently to certain foods.
 Watermelon can sometimes cause diarrhea or other digestive problems if your dog gets too much of it.
 There are some rules you can follow, like only giving your dog the flesh of the fruit.

 Benefits of watermelon for dogs

 Watermelon can have some great health benefits for your dog if you're cautious about giving it to them.
 One of the best things about watermelon is that it's mostly made of water - in fact, it's more than 90% water.
 That makes it a good treat to help your dog stay hydrated, especially on a hot day.
 Some say that watermelon is a diuretic, meaning it will make your dog pee more, but considering it has so much water in it, they're likely to benefit from it.